Russ-K/vado-identity-shower-interface/README.md

 ## Other Useful Links

-The discussion about how I decoded the comms protocol can be found [here][arduino_forum]
+The discussion about how I decoded the comms protocol can be found at the [Arduino Forum][arduino_forum]

 Useful information on the RS-485 communication standard - [Wikipedia][wiki_rs485]